← The journal Vertical M&A Guides February 19, 2026

 Constellation Software

-Acquisition criteria: Profitable VMS businesses with strong customer retention, typically $3M-$10M revenue (expanding to larger deals).
-Permanent hold, operational autonomy, disciplined valuation (historically 5x-7x EBIT).
+Acquisition criteria: profitable VMS businesses with strong customer retention, workflow depth, and cash generation.
+Permanent hold, operational autonomy, and disciplined valuation remain central to the model.

 Volaris Group (Constellation Operating Group)

-Acquisition criteria: Similar to Constellation parent, with particular strength in healthcare, education, and government verticals.
-Volaris CEO Mike Dufton oversees a large portfolio of acquired businesses, each operating independently.
+Acquisition criteria: similar to Constellation parent, with particular strength in healthcare, education, and government verticals.

 Alpine Software Group (ASG)

-Best for founders who: Want an acquirer that will actively invest in growth and are comfortable with PE fund dynamics (fund life, potential future exits).
+Best for founders who: want an acquirer that will actively invest in growth and are comfortable with PE fund dynamics, including fund life and potential future exits.

 Vista Equity Partners

-Acquisition criteria: Larger vertical SaaS businesses ($50M+ revenue), with a focus on operational improvement and margin expansion.
+Acquisition criteria: larger vertical SaaS businesses, with a focus on operational improvement and margin expansion.
 Vista's approach is more interventionist.

 Private Equity Roll-Ups

-Acquisition criteria: Varies widely, but PE-backed platforms typically seek add-on acquisitions of $2M-$20M ARR businesses to build scale in specific verticals.
+Acquisition criteria: varies widely, but PE-backed platforms typically seek add-on acquisitions that build scale in specific verticals.

-Best for founders who: Want to participate in platform value creation through equity rollovers and are comfortable with a 3-7 year hold period before the platform itself is sold.
+Best for founders who: want to participate in platform value creation through equity rollovers and are comfortable with a future platform exit.

 Consolidation Drivers

-The Constellation effect: The proven success of the VMS acquisition model has attracted capital and competition, creating a self-reinforcing cycle.
-More acquirers mean more demand for targets, which supports higher valuations and encourages more founders to consider transactions.
+The Constellation effect: The success of the VMS acquisition model has attracted capital and competition.
+More acquirers can mean more options for targets, but quality and fit still drive outcomes.

-Cloud migration: Legacy on-premise vertical software still serves millions of end customers.
-The transition to cloud-based delivery creates both a competitive threat (for those slow to migrate) and an acquisition opportunity (for cloud-native acquirers seeking customer bases to convert).
+Cloud migration: Legacy on-premise vertical software still serves many end customers.
+The transition to cloud-based delivery creates both a competitive threat and an acquisition opportunity.

 Market maturation: As vertical SaaS markets mature, organic growth becomes harder.
-M&A provides a path to continued growth for both acquirers and acquired businesses.
+M&A provides one path to continued growth for both acquirers and acquired businesses.

 What This Means for Founders

-You have more buyer options than ever: The proliferation of serial acquirers and PE-backed platforms means founders can run competitive processes with multiple qualified buyers.
-This competition benefits sellers.
+You may have more buyer options than expected.
+The proliferation of serial acquirers and PE-backed platforms means founders can often compare different transaction paths rather than assume there is only one logical buyer.

-Profitability is valued over growth: Unlike horizontal SaaS, where growth rates dominate valuations, vertical SaaS acquirers (particularly serial acquirers) place a premium on profitability and cash flow generation.
-Ensure your financials clearly demonstrate strong EBITDA margins before going to market.
+Profitability matters.
+Unlike some horizontal SaaS processes where growth rates dominate, many vertical SaaS acquirers place significant weight on profitability and cash flow generation.
+Ensure your financials clearly show gross margin, EBITDA quality, and implementation burden.

-Prepare for a detailed operational review: Serial acquirers like Constellation conduct thorough operational due diligence, examining customer retention cohorts, pricing power, competitive dynamics, and management team quality.
-Being well-prepared for these enquiries accelerates the process and supports stronger outcomes.
+Prepare for a detailed operational review.
+Serial acquirers and sponsors will examine retention cohorts, pricing power, competitive dynamics, customer concentration, and management team quality.
+Being well-prepared for these enquiries accelerates the process.

 The AI Factor in Vertical SaaS